cotosso/nethsecurity-docs/monitoring.rst

 ------------------------

 Configure the monitoring tool to evaluate round-trip time and packet loss by transmitting ping messages to network hosts.
-This tool is employed to monitor the quality of network connectivity.
+This tool is employed to monitor the quality of uplinks.
 You have the option to include one or more hosts for monitoring, and it's also feasible to add IP addresses within a VPN for assessing tunnel quality.

 To monitor a new host or IP address, click on the :guilabel:`Add host` button and enter the required information,